Food Access & Active Living

 Right This Way

-Right This Way is a 10 week, online, holistic wellness campaign that is offered to organizations participating in Wellpowered Worksites (a program offered through Cheshire Medical Center).
-Unlike other “canned” wellness programs, Right This Way was developed based on participant feedback, giving each individual the unique opportunity to help develop a program that feels both authentic and effective.
-The goal of Right This Way is for each participant to complete and log their healthy behaviors each day.
-Completing each healthy behavior will earn participants points.
-Throughout the summer, local organizations compete to see who will claim the top spot on the leaderboard.
-Participants also enjoy fun weekly mini-challenges and giveaways throughout the 10 week program.
+Right This Way is a 10 week, team-based, holistic wellness challenge that is offered to organizations participating in Wellpowered Worksites (a program offered through Cheshire Medical Center).
+Right This Way uses science backed behavior change techniques to form wellness habits that produce lasting results, and unlike other “canned” wellness programs, Right This Way is specifically developed based off of participant feedback, giving each individual the unique opportunity to help develop a program that feels both authentic and effective.
+Throughout the summer, local organizations compete against one another to see who will claim the top spot on the Right This Way leaderboard- and have a little fun along the way!
+Participants earn points and improve their health by completing the 6 Right This Way wellness habits each day.
+Participants also receive fun weekly mini-challenges and giveaways to help keep them motivated throughout the 10 week challenge!

 Harvest of the Month